 Our dogs’ names say a lot about us, so pet parents are increasingly taking their time picking the perfect moniker.
 You can see from our list of popular dog names that choices reflect everything from heritage to favorite teams and celebrities.
 So how do you stand out from the pack?
+How do you name a dog with the perfect moniker?
 What’s the secret to the perfect dog name?

 That means that your dog needs to respond to her name, and associate it with good things.
 You can teach her to recognize her name with—you guessed it—plenty of treats.
 Sit next to her and when she looks at you, call her by her name and give her a treat.
 Repeat, and eventually, she’ll learn that responding to her name brings her what she wants.